rufustech/cpnt-201-myself/README.md

 ## Include guidelines for contributing to the project

 ### how to clone the repo
-Go to the repositoru and copy the URL, use git clone [repo url]
+Go to the repository and copy the URL, use git clone [repo url]
-- example _git clone https://github.com/rufustech/cpnt-201-myself to get this repo_
+- example _git clone https://github.com/rufustech/cpnt-201-myself_ to get this repo

 ### how to create a new branch and make changes